Blogs, Communities and Networks

 - The essential guide to moving up the academic career ladder

 - LSE Impact Blog – Blog about maximising the impact of academic research.
-Guest writers write blogs on diverse range of timely academic issues, such as the REF, public engagement and open access.
+Guest writers write blogs on a diverse range of timely academic issues, such as the REF, public engagement and open access.

 - ECR Chat – Blog and international twitter community for early career researchers.
 Themed chats take place weekly at varying times to accommodate US, UK and Australian time zones.
 Use hashtag #ecrchat to participate.
 Summaries of the chats appear afterwards on the blog.